 Whether coming from Siyaari to Pichkaya, the trail is descending and narrow, but easy even after days of trekking.
 The trails are well-marked and surrounded by thickets.
 Halfway towards Barsu, you will pass by adjoining settlements where you can explore and interact with locals.
 Upon arrival at Barsu, you have completed your trek through the Dayara Bugyal.

 The Dayara Bugyal Trek is a popular trek because of its relative ease and endless views.
-Expansive, undulating meadows set against the snow-capped peaks of the Himalayas makes for a postcard worthy view in a span of five days.
+Expansive, undulating meadows set against the snow-capped peaks of the Himalayas make for a postcard-worthy view in a span of five days.
 While the trek is usually done on foot, it is also possible to hire mules to go through the trek if you are with less fit companions, or if you are carrying a lot of equipment.
 The trails to be followed would be more or less the same, except for the return to Barsu from Siyaari.
-Since the descending trek from Siyaari are too narrow, the mules will have to retrace their steps towards Gidara Pass and then down through Pichkaya.
+Since the descending trek from Siyaari is too narrow, the mules will have to retrace their steps towards Gidara Pass and then down through Pichkaya.

 In the end, a peaceful hike through India’s most beautiful meadow is an experience every adventurer should have at least once in his life.